-Fitzrovia is an all day dining restaurant overlooking Albert Park from Chef Paul Jewson.
+Fitzrovia is an all day dining restaurant overlooking Albert Park from Chef Paul Jewson and Marco Pugnaloni.
 Our ethos is to create luxe comfort food, inspired by provincial Italian and British cuisine – big flavours with rough edges.

 Our produce is sourced from free range and organic ingredients where possible, with minimal food miles, promoting food from within 100 kilometres of Melbourne: Non-homogenized milk from Jonsey’s, butter from The Myrtleford Butter Factory, Romsey Range beef, salt, olives and oil from Mount Zero, Sutton Grange lamb, buffalo mozzarella from Shaw River, free range chicken and duck from Milawa, free-range eggs direct from Sth Gippsland, organic Port Phillip mussels and St ALi single estate coffees.

-Fitzrovia is a collaboration between Paul Jewson and his partner Gian Marco Pugnaloni.
-The pair have worked together for over fifteen years throughout the UK and most recently as partners at Outpost; with Marco’s charming front of house demeanour and high quality service being a constant draw card for regulars.
+Paul and Marco have worked together for over fifteen years throughout the UK and most recently as partners at Outpost; with Marco’s charming front of house demeanour and high quality service being a constant draw card for regulars.

 Paul cut his teeth on some of London’s finest – Terrence Conran’s Bluebird, Soho House and River Café.
 From 2005 until his return to Australia in 2009, Paul ran the kitchens of The Admirable Crichton, Europe’s event caterers to the stars.